 Drayton Valley faces growing financial pressure

-Our Property Taxes Reimagined series is shining a light on the cumulative factors that are driving up property taxes.
-One example is the current rules for treating wastewater is forcing the Town of Drayton Valley to spend $23.8 million to upgrade their wastewater system.
-The Town is fortunate that the Government of Alberta has committed to cover $5.8 million of the cost but that still leaves $18 million to be covered by their community of 7,300 people.
-To put it into context, the cost is almost 1.5 times what the Town collected in municipal property taxes last year.
+While the Town is fortunate that the Government of Alberta has committed $5.8 million toward the project, this still leaves $18 million to be funded by a community of just 7,300 residents.
+To put this into perspective, the cost is almost one and a half times the amount the Town collected in municipal property taxes last year.

-Read about Drayton Valley’s story and learn more about why Alberta needs to have a conversation about how local public services are funded at Property Taxes Reimagined.
+Read Drayton Valley’s story and learn more about why Alberta needs to have a conversation about how local public services are funded at Property Taxes Reimagined.